 BrowserFrame browser = new BrowserFrame("Browser", new ExternalResource("http://demo.vaadin.com/sampler/")); browser.setWidth("600px"); browser.setHeight("400px"); layout.addComponent(browser);

 Notice that web pages can prevent embedding them in an <iframe>.

 Generic Embedded Objects

-The generic Embedded component allows embedding all sorts of objects, such as SVG graphics, Java applets, and PDF documents, in addition to the images, Flash graphics, and browser frames which you can embed with the specialized components.
+The generic Embedded component allows embedding all sorts of objects, such as SVG graphics, Java applets, and PDF documents, in addition to the images, and browser frames which you can embed with the specialized components.

-Or an SVG image:
+Display an SVG image:

 // A resource reference to some object Resource res = new ThemeResource("img/reindeer.svg"); // Display the object Embedded object = new Embedded("My SVG", res); object.setMimeType("image/svg+xml"); // Unnecessary layout.addComponent(object);

-The MIME type of the objects is usually detected automatically from the filename extension with the FileTypeResolver utility in Vaadin.
+The MIME type of the objects is usually detected automatically from the filename extension with the FileTypeResolver utility in Framework.
 If not, you can set it explicitly with setMimeType(), as was done in the example above (where it was actually unnecessary).